o-bissing/premier-league-database-etl/README.md

 ![Power BI visualisation](img/Power_BI_visualisation.jpg)

 !!!
-To get map visualisations data adjustments in Power BI were neccesary
+To get map visualisations data adjustments in Power BI were neccesary (to get map to see cities: fetched city info was loaded in a inappropriate format and also naming needed to be adjusted since maps do not recognize them if there is additional information, for example "Wolverhampton, West Midlands" needed to be changed to just "Wolverhampton").